TheoKanning/SatisfactoryOptimizer/README.md

 - Iron Alloy Ingot: 20 Iron Ore and 20 Copper Ore to 50 Iron Ingots

 Which recipe is the best?
 It depends on which resources are nearby.
-If you have excess water/copper and a shortage of iron, then the alternates will help.
+If you have excess water/copper, and a shortage of iron, then the alternates will help.

 This Satisfactory Optimizer takes all alternate recipes into account and gives an optimal factory setup based on your available materials.

+## Dependencies
+Install OR-tools with Pipenv
+`pipenv install`

 ## Usage
+Example resource calculation in`satisfactory.py`

 Load recipes from the data file.
 For simplicity this example only uses default recipes.
 ```
 recipes = load_recipes()